Available Master thesis topics

-The thesis should analyze whether Bitcoin (and other major crypto currencies) could serve as a natural hedge for inflation risk.
+The thesis should analyze whether Bitcoin (and other major crypto assets) could serve as a natural hedge for inflation risk.
 Foremost sensitivity of traditional assets such as stocks, bonds, real estate, and gold with respect to interest rate changes should be compared with Bitcoin.
 Please contact Andre Guettler if you are interested.

 How much crypto assets should be in your portfolio?